Sean-G-Han/tp/docs/DeveloperGuide.md

 <puml src="diagrams/AddClientSequenceDiagram-Logic.puml" width="650" />

 The following sequence diagram illustrates how the `AddClientCommand` class interacts with
-model components to remove a client from WealthVault:
+model components to add a client to WealthVault:

 <puml src="diagrams/AddClientSequenceDiagram-Client.puml" width="600" />